 We advise all prospective pilots to take their time, read the Application & Selection documents carefully and check that they meet the entry criteria before submitting their application.
-Your application will be screened by our selection team and, if successful, we will invite you to attend a selection day.Ready to enroll?
+Your application will be screened by our selection team and, if successful, we will invite you to attend a selection day.Ready to enrol?
 Apply online today

 Stage 3: Selection

 We won’t sugar coat it, our selection days are challenging but as long as you are prepared for the day there is no need to be nervous.
-We will only accept applicants onto our pilot training programs who have the potential to eventually take command of a passenger aircraft and we will assess you on both the technical and non-technical skills required to become an airline pilot.
+We will only accept applicants onto our pilot training programmes who have the potential to eventually take command of a passenger aircraft and we will assess you on both the technical and non-technical skills required to become an airline pilot.

 You can find further information on our selection process and how to prepare below.Find out more

 Once through selection you will embark on the initial phase of flight training known as ground school.
 You will meet your fellow course mates, settle into your accommodation at one of our approved training locations and complete your classroom and computer-based theoretical knowledge training.